-If you are flying to Alaska for the first time, start your adventure in Anchorage, Alaska's largest metropolis with 300,000 inhabitants and ideally located for discovering Central Alaska.
-In order to experience nature even more intensively, I recommend a mobile vehicle with sleeping facilities.
-With an all-wheel-drive pick-up camper you are well equipped, but a conventional motorhome does the same, most of the main traffic routes are now asphalted.
+If you're flying to Alaska for the first time, start your adventure in Anchorage, the largest metropolis in Alaska with 300,000 inhabitants, ideally located to explore Central Alaska.
+To experience nature more intensely, I recommend a vehicle with sleeping options.
+An all-terrain pickup camper is well-equipped, but a conventional RV will also do, as most main routes are now paved.

-If you're looking for more adventure, you can rent a canoe in Fairbanks and paddle down the Tanana or Chena rivers, dig for gold and visit a nostalgic gold digger that washed out 7.5 million gold ounces between 1928 and 1959.
-Or drive to Chena Hot Springs and treat yourself to geothermal water after a strenuous paddle.
+If you're looking for even more adventure, you can rent a canoe in Fairbanks and paddle down the Tenana or Chena River, or pan for gold and visit a nostalgic gold dredge that washed out a total of 7.5 million ounces of gold during its heyday from 1928 to 1959.
+Alternatively, head to Chena Hot Springs to relax in the geothermal water after a strenuous day of paddling.

-On the Kenai Peninsula south of Anchorage, one highlight follows the other.
-Already the journey along the Turnagain Fjord and over the pass of the same name promises a breathtaking scenery and lets you get out again and again to photograph the landscape.
+On the Kenai Peninsula, south of Anchorage, one highlight follows another.
+Just the journey along Turnagain Fjord and over the eponymous pass promises breathtaking scenery and keeps prompting you to stop and capture the landscape in photographs.
 In Seward, everything revolves around the sea and its wildlife.
-In the sea aquarium you will get a first impression of what awaits you on a trip out to the open sea.
-Blue whales, humpback whales and orcas cavort in the water rich in fish, seals sunbathe on the cliffs off the coast, and after a day trip past calving glaciers back to the harbour, where sea otters grab the salmon leftovers that the fishermen were unable to use on their high-yield catch.
+At the sea aquarium, you get a first impression of what to expect on a trip out to the open ocean.
+Blue and humpback whales, as well as orcas, swim in the fish-rich waters, while seals sunbathe on the cliffs, and after a day trip, you return to the harbor, where sea otters grab the leftover salmon that fishermen couldn't use from their bountiful catch.

 To properly prepare for your trip